MartinDoyleUK/grunt-template-jasmine-dojo/README.md

 Dojo template for Jasmine unit tests
 ===========================

 Grunt Jasmine template for Dojo Toolkit, inspired and informed by grunt-template-jasmine-requirejs.

-Contributors welcome!
+Contributors welcome.
+Please raise issues and create pull requests as appropriate.

 ## Installation
 ```